Sultanpur Lodhi: Gurudwara Shri Ber Sahib

-The best

 Gurudwara Shri Ber Sahib, the principal shrine at Sultanpur, is situated on the bank of the rivulet Kali Bein.
-Guru Nanak performed his morning ablutions in the Bein and then sat under a Ber (Zizyphus jujuba) tree to meditate.
+Guru Nanak performed his morning ablutions in the Bein and then sat under a Ber (Ziziphus jujuba) tree to meditate.
 Guru Ji meditated at this tree daily for 14 years, nine months and 13 days.
 It was during one such ablution that Guru Nanak had what is described, in the Janam Sakhis, as a direct communion with the Divine.
 As the Janam Sakhis narrate the details, Guru Nanak one morning disappeared into the stream and was not seen for two days.
 When he reappeared at a spot, 2 km upstream, now known as Sant Ghat, the first words he uttered were, "No one is Hindu, No one is Musalman (Muslim)."
 Guru Nanak was now ready to embark on his long journeys.
 Gurudwara Ber Sahib is built by the side of an old ber tree which is believed to be the one under which Guru Nanak would sit in meditation.
 The present building of Gurudwara Ber Sahib was built by Maharaja Jagatjit Singh of Kapurthala.
 The cornerstone was laid by Bhai Arjan Singh of Bagarian on 25 February 1937, and the Gurudwara was on completion dedicated by Lieutenant General Maharaja Yadavinder Singh of Patiala on 26 January 1941.
 Standing on a high plinth and entered through a portico, supported by octagonal columns, and a small entrance gallery is the high ceiling, marble floored hall.

 At the far end, marked off by a high archway decorated with floral designs in stucco, is the sanctum sanctorum, where the Guru Granth Sahib is seated on a white marble canopied throne.
 Besides the daily services and observance of important Sikh anniversaries, a largely attended fair takes place on each birthday of Guru Nanak Dev Ji.